Subhojit98/fullstack-url-shortner/README.md

 # Shortyfy – Advanced URL Shortener

-Shortyfy is a **full-stack advanced URL shortener** application that goes beyond basic link shortening.
-It provides robust authentication, email verification, custom links, analytics, and modern UI for a seamless user experience.
+Shortyfy is a **full-stack** advanced **URL shortener** that combines **link management** with **authentication**, **email verification**, and **analytics**.
+It allows users to create custom short links with titles, track total clicks, view last visit data, generate QR codes, and visualize performance through interactive charts.

+The application features secure session handling with JWT, password management via email links, and a modern UI that supports search, pagination, and responsive tables.
+Built with React 19, Next.js 15, TypeScript, TailwindCSS, shadcn, and MongoDB, Shortyfy provides a scalable and user-friendly solution for managing and analyzing URLs efficiently.

 ---